JuliaLang/julia/doc/src/devdocs/ast.md

     The `MethodInstance` that "owns" this object (if applicable).

+  * `edges`

+    Forward edges to method instances that must be invalidated.

   * `min_world`/`max_world`

     The range of world ages for which this code was valid at the time when it had been inferred.